 2010 Portrait of Women & Girls in the Washington Metropolitan Area

-Nicky Goren, president of The Women’s Foundation, discussed key findings from a new report released by The Foundation on WAMU radio.
+Nicky Goren, former president of The Women’s Foundation, discussed key findings from a new report released by The Foundation on WAMU radio.

 How the Recession Hit Washington Women and Girls